Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/details/property-location.md

     be entered if the legal address is different from the civic address.

 Neighborhood / Sub-market
-:   The sub-market as defined by other properties in the real estate sector the
+:   The sub-market as defined by other properties in the real estate sector in
-    in which the property operates.
+    which the property operates.

 City
 :   The name of the city the property resides.

 State / Province / Region
 :   The second level administrative area.
-This is dependant on the country that
+This is dependent on the country that
     the property resides.

 Country